Knowledge Distillation: DistilBERT, TinyBERT, MobileBERT

 How TinyBERT's two-stage transformer distillation works

-This article explains the distillation idea and the three most popular distilled BERT models — DistilBERT, MobileBERT, and TinyBERT — so you know which to reach for when speed and size matter.
-You will fine-tune these models in the next tutorial.
+In this blog, we will learn the distillation idea and the three most popular distilled BERT models: DistilBERT, MobileBERT, and TinyBERT.
+Then we know which one to reach for when speed and size matter.
+We will fine-tune these models in the next tutorial.

 Prerequisites: Familiarity with BERT's architecture and the encoder stack.